-2.2 Learning to Backtrack
+B. Learning to Backtrack

 Approaches where the system learns to evaluate the quality of the nodes are of particular interest for backtracking strategies.
 Ruml [18] makes an interesting proposal regarding this.
-While a basic LDS policy gives the same importance to any discrepancy, Best Leaf First Search (BLFS) dynamically attributes different weights to discrepancies according to their depth.
+While a basic Limited Discrepancy Search (LDS) policy gives the same importance to any discrepancy, Best Leaf First Search (BLFS) dynamically attributes different weights to discrepancies according to their depth.
 BLFS uses a linear regression in order to establish the value of the weights.
 The model was not really used in order to define a backtracking strategy.
 Instead, the search algorithm proceeds by a series of successive descents in the tree.
 Ruml has achieved very good results with this algorithm (see [19]).
 It was the inspiration for the following algorithm.

 Adaptive Discrepancy Search (ADS) [7] is an algorithm that was proposed for distributed optimization but it could be used in a classic COP context.
 During the search, it dynamically learns which nodes it pays the most to backtrack to (in order to concentrate on those areas of the tree first).
-For each node, it tries learning a function Improvement(i) predicting how good would be the first leaf reached after backtracking to this node for the i-th time, in comparison to previous backtracks to the same node.
-The drawback of this method is that a function needs to be learned for each open node, and updated each time it leads to a new solution [13] (although an approximation can be computed using regression).
+For each node, it tries learning a function Improvement(i)predicting how good would be the first leaf reached after backtracking to this node for the i-th time, in comparison to previous backtracks to the same node.
+The drawback of this method is that (1) whenever a new solution is found, a function needs to be learned for every ancestor node of the tree leaf corresponding to that solution, and (2) the learning process involves regression over a vector that grows over time [13].
+Hence, the learning becomes more resource consuming as the search goes on.